 All plants require light, air, water, and nutrients to grow.
-As they mature, plants often use up the naturally occurring nutrients in the soil around the root zone.
-These nutrients need to be regularly replaced in order for the plants to continue to grow and remain strong.
+As they mature, plants use up the naturally occurring nutrients in the soil around the root zone.
+These nutrients need to be regularly replaced for the plants to continue to grow and remain strong.
 The plant food that gardeners provide is called fertilizer.

 What do the Numbers Mean?

 There are three numbers listed on all fertilizer packaging.

 - The first number is nitrogen (N).
 It’s responsible for promoting strong leaf and stem growth as well as plant colour.
 So, when foliage is normally a bright green and suddenly becomes pale, chances are nitrogen is required.

 - The second number is phosphorus (P) which promotes the strong root development that is essential for delivering nitrogen and other nutrients to the leaves.
 It also encourages greater flower production that, in the case of fruit, results in a larger crop.